Goziie/IBM-Classification-with-Python/README.md

 # IBM-Classification-with-Python

-In this project, you will complete a notebook where you will build a classifier to predict whether a loan case will be paid off or not.
+In this project, you will build a classifier to predict whether a loan case will be paid off or not.

 You load a historical dataset from previous loan applications, clean the data, and apply different classification algorithm on the data.
 You are expected to use the following algorithms to build your models: